14 Top-Rated Attractions & Things to Do in Toulon

 5. Opéra de Toulon

-On the Place Victor Hugo, the Opéra de Toulon was designed by the architect Charles Garnier who also designed the Palais Garnier (Opera House) in Paris.
+On the Place Victor Hugo, the Opéra de Toulon theater was created by the architect Charles Garnier who also designed the Palais Garnier (Opera House) in Paris.
 This splendid Neoclassical building is one of the largest opera houses in France outside of Paris.

-Tourists can admire the interior by attending a performance or special events at the theater.
+You can admire the interior by attending a performance or special event at the theater.
 The Foyer Campra (Grand Foyer), which is decorated in a sumptuous Baroque style, is the venue for special events.
 This exquisite reception hall displays a series of paintings on the themes of music and dance.

 Address: Place Victor Hugo (Place du Théâtre), Toulon